mmorearty/hardware-breakpoints/README.md

 ## Notes

-This code is Intel-specific.
-I have tested it on versions of Windows up to and including Windows XP.
-I have not tried it on AMD chips.
+I've tested this code on versions of Windows up to and including Windows XP.
+I have only tried it on Intel chips, but another developer told me that it worked for him on the AMD Athlon II X2 250.

 There are certain limitations when the breakpoint is triggered inside system code (these same limitations apply to hardware breakpoints set by Visual C++ or